First State Examination in Law (Freiburg i. Brsg.), LLM (Virginia), Ass jur (Düsseldorf), PhD (Kent), PGCHE (Kent)

 Telephone: 0116 252 2337

-EU competition law and US antitrust law; EU internal market law; EU constitutional law.
+EU competition law; US antitrust law; EU internal market and constitutional law; international trade law.

 - ‘Public Policy Goals under EU Competition Law – Now Is the Time to Set The House In Order’, (2012) 8(3) European Competition Journal 443-470.